michellexbui/michellexbui.github.io/_pages/about.md

 Education is another passion of mine.
 I worked as an academic tutor at Porter Tutoring (Arlington, TX) for college-level courses such as Physics I-II and calculus courses as well as high school physics and math.
 I also developed and taught curriculum for SAT/ACT preparation and homeschool sciences for middle and high school levels.

 Aside from academics, I spend my time enjoying music and amateurly playing a handful of instruments.
 Painting and embroidering are my favorite ways to relax.
-I also consume a fair amount of movies and shows, and my current favorites are The Graduate (1967) and Succession (2018-).
+I also consume a fair amount of movies and shows, and my current favorites are Phantom Thread (2017) and Succession (2018-2023).